-Something about THC and nature seems to just go hand in hand.
+Something about THC and nature seems just to go hand in hand.
 Maybe it’s the relaxation of cannabis and the serenity of the outdoors.
 Perhaps it is the fact that both the plant and the natural path are served up by the planet.
-In any case, if you want to get a good experience after consuming edibles, Eugene has a lot to offer when it comes to natural beauty.
+In any case, if you want to get a good experience after consuming THC edibles, Eugene has a lot to offer when it comes to natural beauty.

 Oregon is profoundly known for its natural wonders, and the locals have worked tirelessly to maintain some of the more majestic points of nature in the country.
 In fact, you can find several hiking trails and natural areas that will have you feeling enthralled and right at home during your next adventure outside.